-This Salted Egg chicken wings recipe is Crunchy fried chicken wings coated with buttery-taste of salted egg yolk sauce, amazingly delicious and highly addictive.
+The Salted Egg chicken wings is Crunchy fried chicken wings with a mixture of all pupose flour, corn starch, salt, pepper, garlic and paprica.
+It is later sauteed and coated with a buttery-tasted salted egg yolk sauce and butter mixture with chili flakes. amazingly delicious and highly addictive.
 A perfect treat for every dinner or snack.

 Salted Egg Chicken Wings are becoming popular in Singapore and Malaysia, as well as in all Asian countries.
 It is one of my favorite dishes because of its umami taste and mild spice.
 A combination of a buttery-taste of salted egg yolk sauce and a slight spiciness that helps improve your appetite, and you’ll certainly go for a second round.
 It is similar to buffalo wings, but instead of using a hot pepper sauce, this recipe uses a special salted egg yolk sauce.
 If you are a fan of salted egg, this is certainly the one dish you don’t want to miss.